Conditional I for intermediate learners

 If she wears a t-shirt in this weather, she will be sick.

-Babies cry if we don't feed them.
+Babies cry if you don't feed them.

 This is an example of the zero conditional because both tenses are present and it's stating a fact.